 Favorite quote from the author:

-One of the biggest that I noticed this past election was the issue America has with self-awareness.
-People on both sides of the political fence fail to recognize those on the other side as regular human beings with emotions and needs.
+America has a huge problem with self-awareness.
+This most comes to light during elections.
+People on both sides of the political fence fail to recognize those on the other side as regular human beings with needs and emotions.

-Interestingly, there’s a book that can teach us how to solve this problem and it’s been around for over 20 years!
-It’s called Leadership and Self-Deception: Getting Out of the Box and will show you why you’re wrong about others and how to become your best self by improving the way you see them and yourself.
+Interestingly, there’s a book that can teach us how to solve this problem.
+In fact, it’s been around for over 20 years!
+It’s called Leadership and Self-Deception: Getting Out of the Box by The Arbinger Institute and will show you why you’re wrong about others and how to become your best self by improving the way you see them and yourself.

 Here are the 3 of the most helpful lessons this book taught me:

-- You see your needs as more important and other’s needs as less, which makes you forget that they are people too.
+- Seeing your own needs as more important than those of others makes you forget they are people just like you.

-- You try to justify your view of the world by inflating your virtues and overemphasizing other’s weaknesses.
+- You justify your worldview by inflating your virtues and overemphasizing other people’s weaknesses.

-- If you want to beat self-deception you must always act on that instinct you have to help others in need.
+- If you want to beat self-deception, you must act on your instinct to help others in need.

 Are you excited to reach your full potential by uncovering and destroying an aspect of your thinking that’s holding you back?
 Let’s go!

-Lesson 1: Self-deception makes you think that the needs of other people aren’t very important, which makes you treat them like objects.
+Lesson 1: Self-deception makes you think that the needs of other people aren’t important, which, in turn, makes you treat them like objects.

 Imagine you’re sitting on a bus with an empty seat next to you.
 Are you carefully watching others around you, hoping that nobody takes the seat?